Yellow Fever Immunization Requirement for Travelers to Uganda and Rwanda -what it means to you

 When a Yellow Fever Certificate for Travelers to Uganda

-Yellow Fever Certificate Requirement for Travelers to Uganda: Presently, all incoming visitors need to prove with a World Health Organization immunization certificate that they have been inoculated.
+Yellow Fever Certificate Requirement for Travelers to Uganda: Presently, all incoming visitors need to prove that they have been inoculated.
 There are some rare exceptions which are listed below.
 The Present Reality for Travelers to Uganda, including those going on a Safari with us is that they will have to WHO Yellow Fever Certificate that shows that they have been immunized, or a valid letter of the medical exemption.

-Angola had an outbreak of Yellow Fever – other African Countries began to implement the Yellow Fever Inoculation and certificate requirement without which you cannot enter Uganda unless you are immunized at the point of entry such as Entebbe International Airport and you pay for it, the irony of that is that the immunization will be not active until 10 days later, meaning that you are in Uganda without protection.
-It is best that you are immunized in your country of residence before you come to Uganda.
+Angola had an outbreak of Yellow Fever – other African Countries began to implement the Yellow Fever Inoculation and certificate requirement without which you cannot enter Uganda unless you are immunized at the point of entry such as Entebbe International Airport.
+You pay for it, the irony of that is that the immunization will be not active until ten days later, meaning that you are in Uganda without protection.
+You should be immunized in your country of residence before you come to Uganda.

 The Inoculation is now good for a lifetime and is necessary to travel to the parts of the world that are part of the world-wide Yellow Fever Zone which spans the Globe and includes Uganda.